Enhance Stability with Comprehensive Non-Functional Testing

 Exploring Tools for Non-Functional Testing: An Array of Options

 Non-functional testing ensures that applications and systems meet essential non-functional requirements, encompassing aspects like availability, scalability, security, and usability.
 Achieving this objective necessitates utilizing a diverse range of automated and manual testing tools.
-These tools play a pivotal role in assessing performance, reliability, and security, contributing to creating robust applications.
+These tools play a pivotal role in assessing performance, reliability, and security, thereby contributing to the creation of robust applications.
 As you navigate the landscape of non-functional testing tools, consider the following pointers:

 ● Automated Testing Tools: These tools offer efficiency by executing tests swiftly compared to manual processes.
 They automate data collection, results comparison, and parallel testing across various systems or environments.
 Examples include: